abidshafee/predictionModel/README.md

 ### predictionModel
-This is a web app built on the Streamlit library that can predict diabetes using user input information. i have deployed this machine learning model to a live server.
-This app is in a developement state, amd trying to add more feature and functionality in it.
-Try the app [here](https://predictiveml.herokuapp.com/) while I am developing it.
+This web app, built using the Streamlit library, leverages a machine learning model to predict diabetes based on user input information.
+The app has been successfully deployed to the Streamlit live server.
+Currently in the development stage, we are actively working on adding more features and functionality to enhance the user experience.
+Feel free to try out the app and provide feedback.
+Try the app [here](https://predictionmodel.streamlit.app/) while I am developing it.
 ![screan](https://github.com/abidshafee/predictionModel/blob/master/screan.png)